kohler/hotcrp/devel/apidoc/documents.md

    is known, and parameters defining its purpose (`dt`, `mimetype`, `filename`, and `temp`).
-2. The response to this request includes the upload token in its `token` property.
+2. The response to this request includes the upload token in its `token` field.
 This is a string like `hcupwhvGDVmHNYyDKdqeqA`.
 All subsequent requests relating to the upload must include this token as a `token` parameter.
 3. Subsequent requests upload the contents of the file in chunks.
 The `blob`